So you found a baby bird and want to help.

 “Nature, red in tooth and claw“

-It can be heart-wrenching finding a baby bird, especially if it’s a young nestling and you can’t locate the original nest.
+It can be heart-wrenching to find a baby bird, especially if it’s a young nestling and you can’t locate the original nest.

 Unfortunately, the odds of it surviving are not very good.
 These young birds need specialized care from their mothers.